 Using Day 1 CPT for internship/employment can be a viable option, but it often involves a fair amount of communication with your employer and HR.
-Many employers may not fully understand Day 1 CPT or may have misconceptions about its legality.
-Today, we'll provide you with a template on how to communicate with your supervisor and HR about working with Day 1 CPT.
+Many employers may not fully understand Day 1 CPT or have misconceptions about its legality.
+Today, we'll provide a template for communicating with your supervisor and HR about working with Day 1 CPT.

 Working with Day 1 CPT typically falls into two scenarios: